venturaproject/blockproductcarrier/Readme.md

 ## About

-Modulr to show product carriers.
+Module to show product carriers.

 ## Contributing